George-Beyrouti/Spotify-clone-using-vanilla-JS-with-Deezer-API/README.md

 # The goal is to create a copy of the Spotify Interface.

-- used the [Deezer API](https://developers.deezer.com) for music streaming
+- used the [Deezer API](https://developers.deezer.com) for music streaming.
 - used Firebase to configure the Authentication and storing of the Users.
+- Fully functioning audio player with the ability to search for artists and albums.

 ```
     The required pages are: